garrandall/popular-music-data/tracks/souljas-master-p.md

 Wild out.. wild out..
 No Limit is in and y'all out Wild out.. wild out.. so y'all haters keep our name out y'all motherfuckin mouth, hahah you heard me?
-Ride ride niggaz (ride ride) Lah lah
+Ride ride niggas (ride ride) Lah lah
 (ALL THE WAY TO THE MOTHERFUCKIN TOP OF THE CHARTS YA HEARD ME?)
 DJ's.. hut one, hut two.. hut one, hut two
 Hut one, hut two..